sergiofgonzalez/docker-book/03-sample-containers/e13-spark-standalone-cluster/README.md

 $ sudo docker-compose logs
 ```

-or alternatively, you can also use the `docker compose up` which starts the stack in the foreground showing the logs of the different services.
+or alternatively, you can use the `docker compose up` which starts the stack in the foreground showing the logs of the different services.

 ### Executing a Spark Application in the Cluster
 There are several alternative ways to execute an application in the cluster: